-The Group identified conditional asset retirement obligations primarily related to asbestos abatement and removal and disposal of storage tanks at certain of its sites.
+The Group identified conditional asset retirement obligations primarily relate to asbestos abatement and removal and disposal of storage tanks at certain of our sites.
 Amounts recorded are based on the Group's estimate of future obligations to leave or close a facility.
 Sites are continually monitored for changes that may impact future obligations for decommissioning.
-The Group records accretion expense monthly to account for discounting of the obligation.
+The Group records accretion expense monthly to account for discounting of such obligations.